 This puzzle aims to throw you off balance with shock.
 But pay attention to the first verb, "shoots."
 What else can you shoot with besides a gun?
 There lies the key to the whole thing.

-The Answer: She took a picture of him and developed it in her dark room.
+Answer: She took a picture of him and developed it in her dark room.
 Can you find the missing number in this puzzle?

 The idea of a mine might lead you to coal or a diamond.
 The wood detail is your best hint.
 This riddle is a toughie, but wood might lead you to figure it out.